Fomite: Hospital fomites

 For humans, common hospital fomites are skin cells, hair, clothing, and bedding.

 Fomites are associated particularly with hospital-acquired infections (HAIs), as they are possible routes to pass pathogens between patients.
 Stethoscopes and neckties are common fomites associated with health care providers.
 It worries epidemiologists and hospital practitioners because of the growing selection of microbes resistant to disinfectants or antibiotics (so-called antimicrobial resistance phenomenon).

 Basic hospital equipment, such as IV drip tubes, catheters, and life support equipment, can also be carriers, when the pathogens form biofilms on the surfaces.
 Careful sterilization of such objects prevents cross-infection.
 Used syringes, if improperly handled, are particularly dangerous fomites.

 Daily life

 In addition to objects in hospital settings, other common fomites for humans are cups, spoons, pencils, bath faucet handles, toilet flush levers, door knobs, light switches, handrails, elevator buttons, television remote controls, pens, touch screens, common-use phones, keyboards and computer mice, coffeepot handles, countertops, drinking fountains, and any other items that may be frequently touched by different people and infrequently cleaned.

 Cold sores, hand–foot–mouth disease, and diarrhea are some examples of illnesses easily spread by contaminated fomites.
 The risk of infection by these diseases and others through fomites can be greatly reduced by simply washing one's hands.
 When two children in one household have influenza, more than 50% of shared items are contaminated with virus.
 In 40–90% cases, adults infected with rhinovirus have it on their hands.

+Transmission in fitness environments

+Fitness centers and gymnasiums are increasingly recognized as environments that may facilitate fomite-mediated transmission due to shared equipment, high-touch surfaces, and frequent human contact.
+Items such as free weights, exercise machines, yoga mats, and locker room surfaces can serve as reservoirs for microorganisms if not adequately disinfected.

+Pathogens including methicillin-resistant Staphylococcus aureus (MRSA), dermatophyte fungi, and certain viruses have been associated with transmission in athletic and fitness settings.
+Transmission may occur when individuals come into contact with contaminated surfaces and subsequently touch their skin, mucous membranes, or open wounds.

+In fitness environments, recommended measures include regular disinfection of shared equipment, proper hand hygiene, use of personal barriers such as towels, and improved ventilation to reduce microbial persistence on surfaces and in the air.